ebu/awesome-broadcasting/README.md

 * [Fio](https://github.com/axboe/fio) - Flexible I/O Tester
 * [iPerf3](https://iperf.fr/) - The TCP, UDP and SCTP network bandwidth measurement tool.
 * [SMPTE 2110-20 Analyzer](https://github.com/ebu/smpte2110-analyzer) - Analyzer to inspect network packets generated in accordance with SMPTE ST 2110.

+## NMOS

+The [Networked Media Open Specifications](https://amwa-tv.github.io/nmos) are themselves open source.

+* [AMWA NMOS Testing Tool](https://amwa-tv.github.io/nmos-testing) - Automated test suites for the AMWA NMOS family of specifications, as used in the [JT-NM Tested](https://jt-nm.org/jt-nm_tested/) programme
+* [BBC NMOS Joint Reference Implementation](https://github.com/bbc/nmos-joint-ri) - A Vagrant provisioning to build 4 virtual machines, an IS-04/IS-05 Node, IS-04 Registry, BCP-003-02 Authorisation Server, and the NMOS Testing Tool.
+* [Easy-NMOS](https://github.com/rhastie/easy-nmos) - A starter kit that allows the user to launch a simple NMOS setup with minimal installation steps, composed of three Docker containers: an NMOS Registry, a virtual NMOS Node, and the AMWA NMOS Testing Tool.
+* [nmos-cpp](https://github.com/sony/nmos-cpp) - An implementation of the AMWA Networked Media Open Specifications in C++, including an NMOS Registry and a toolkit and example of building an NMOS Node.
+* [nmos-js](https://github.com/sony/nmos-js) - A simple browser-based NMOS Client/Controller with an IS-04 Registry browser and IS-05 Connection Management.

 ## Radio Production